GDGCVITBHOPAL/ML-Reserve/HyperparamterTuning_Keras/README.md

 ## dataset:
 FashionMNIST dataset
-The dataset already exists as a part of the keras.datasets library
+The dataset already exists as a part of the keras.datasets library and can be easily used.

 Do check it out.
 Cheers!